mangodairy/mytest/_Kubernetes/KubernetesPart2.md

 We had quick look at the server,now we will have a look at control-plane components.

 **Before that, we will understand a few concepts and commands.**
+If you find it hard to understand the below points, don't worry.
+Skip those points and go on.
+These are here to give an overview of the command combination we used below.
+We are discussing it in detail later.
+{: .notice--info}
+{: style="text-align: justify;"}

 * The command 'kubectl get pods' display the pods running on a k8s cluster.
 * The Kubernetes environment is further isolated with a concept called a namespace.
 We will have a detailed study on it later.